yousefabuz17/ExpenseKeeping/README.md

 - **``Efficient Data Storage:``** ExpenseKeeping securely stores the extracted data into a database, providing a centralized location for managing and organizing your expenses.
 This ensures easy expense tracking and facilitates data-driven decision-making.

+- **``Visualization with Matplotlib and Seaborn:``** ExpenseKeeping utilizes the powerful visualization libraries Matplotlib and Seaborn to generate insightful graphs and charts.
+These visualizations help users gain a better understanding of their spending patterns and financial habits.

 - **``Visual Graphs for Insights:``** To provide a comprehensive overview of your spending patterns, ExpenseKeeping generates visual graphs.
 These graphs offer valuable insights into your financial habits and help you identify areas where you can optimize your expenses.

 - **``Currency Conversion:``** ExpenseKeeping supports currency conversion, allowing you to view your expenses in your desired currency.
 This feature ensures accurate financial analysis and reporting, regardless of the currency used in the receipt.
 Also includes retrieval of the latest exchange rates, currency symbols, and currency names.